Truex wins fuel-mileage gamble at The Glen

 "It's excruciating to go that slow here and try to save that much fuel," Truex said.
 "The toughest part, really, was just watching the No. 2 pass and go on, and then watching the No. 21 pass and go on.
 It's like, 'All right, if they don't run out of gas, we're going to look really dumb.'
 Fortunately, it worked out for us."

-Trailing by 3 seconds after saving fuel for several laps, Truex assumed the lead in his No. 78 Toyota when Blaney ducked into the pits as the white flag was about to fly.
+Trailing by 3 seconds after saving fuel for several laps, Truex assumed the lead when Blaney ducked into the pits as the white flag was about to fly.
 Despite a bobble and locking the brakes as Kenseth challenged on the last lap, Truex won for the fourth time this season.

 "He was so fast, I still couldn't get to him," said Kenseth, who maintained his slim points lead over Clint Bowyer for the final slot in the playoffs with four races to go before the cutoff.
 "I was racing as hard as I could, trying to make as many passes as I could."